Information on university fees

 Guidelines for digital learning material

-The University of Ottawa recently approved new guidelines on digital learning material used in courses.
+The University of Ottawa follows guidelines on digital learning material used in courses.
 These guidelines are in line with the Ontario Ministry of Training, Colleges and Universities’ (MTCU) Tuition Fee Framework and Ancillary Fee Guidelines for Publicly-Assisted Universities 2013-14 to 2016-17.
-In this framework, MTCU now permits, under certain conditions, the universities to ask students to purchase digital learning material.
+In this framework, MTCU permits, under certain conditions, the universities to ask students to purchase digital learning material.

 Digital learning material can include access to databases, access to online learning resources and access to mobile clickers.
 Digital test/assessment tools can include simulation tools, online quizzes and online exercises.